Duluth DUI Lawyers

 • Attending any program, event, treatment, or activity ordered by a judge presiding in an accountability court, as such term is defined in Code Section 15-1-18; or

-• Going for monthly monitoring visits with the permit holder’s ignition interlock device service provider.
+• Conduct monthly monitoring visits with the permit holder’s ignition interlock device service provider.

-The scope of the hearing is very limited:
+The scope of the license suspension hearing is minimal:

 • Whether the Duluth DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or

-• Whether the person was involved in a motor vehicle accident or collision resulting in serious injury or fatality; and
+• Whether the person was involved in a motor vehicle accident or collision resulting in serious injury or fatality and

 • Whether at the time of the request for the test or tests the Duluth DUI officer informed the person of the person’s Implied Consent rights and the consequences of submitting or refusing to submit to such test; and